Juraj Ljubić

-Juraj Ljubić (born 26 May 2000) is a Croatian professional footballer who plays as a midfielder for Jadran Smokvica.
+Juraj Ljubić (born 26 May 2000) is a Croatian professional footballer who plays as a midfielder for Bosnian Premier League club BSK Banja Lukaon loan from Lokomotiva Zagreb.

 Club career

 In January 2020, Ljubić joined Osijek where he started for the clubs reserve team, playing in the Croatian 2.
 HNL.

 On 4 February 2021, he signed a two-and-a-half-year contract with Bosnian Premier League club Zrinjski Mostar.
 Ljubić made his official debut for the club on 27 February 2021, in a league game against Krupa.

 In July 2021, he left Zrinjski and joined Posušje.

 International career

 Ljubić represented Croatia on various youth levels.